tercen/memory_estimator/README.md

 **Required:**
 - `-r, --repo-url`: GitHub repository URL of the operator to test (e.g., `https://github.com/tercen/mean_operator`)
 - `--team-name`: Team name for project and workflow ownership
+- `--username`: Tercen username for authentication
+- `--password`: Tercen password for authentication

 **Optional:**
 - `-u, --tercen-url`: Tercen service URL (default: http://127.0.0.1:5400)
-- `-t, --tercen-token`: Tercen authentication token (required for authentication)
 - `--n-obs`: Number of observations - single value (default: 500) or range (e.g., `100:5:1000` for 5 values from 100 to 1000)
 - `--n-sp`: Number of species - single value (default: 4) or range
 - `--n-variable`: Number of variables - single value (default: 4) or range